stuartdd/webServerBase/README.md

 [Top](#webServerBase)

-A special file is used to define a group of templates as a single entity.
-It can define multiple entities.
+A special JSON file is used to define a group of templates as a single entity.
+It can define multiple entities and there can be multiple files.

 It should have the following file naming convention:

-\<prefix\>.template.groups.json
+\<**prefix**\>.template.groups.json

 For example:

-* super.template.groups.json - the prefix is ignored.
+* super.template.groups.json - Note the prefix is ignored.
 It is used to enable multiple group definition files to be read

-The template name is defined in the JSON file.
+The template name is defined in the JSON file not the file name of the group file.
 The format is as follows:

 ``` json
 [